 D&S IFCA has introduced a Fully Documented Live Wrasse Fishery and under Paragraph 17 of the Potting Permit Byelaw, D&S IFCA can request relevant information to discharge its duties.
-In order to manage the Live Wrasse Pot Fishery and as part of the fully documented fishery the following information is required:
+In order to manage the Live Wrasse Pot Fishery and as part of the fully documented fishery the following information may be requested.

-- 1. The name and contact details of the Salmon Farm company, agent or associated company who the fishermen are supplying live wrasse to. - 2.
+- 1. The name and contact details of the Salmon Farm company, agent, or associated company who the fishermen are supplying live wrasse to. - 2.
 Name and contact details of transport company. - 3.
 Transport documents for all those consignments sent to the Salmon Farm Company. - 4.
-Number of pots actively being used in the Live Wrasse Pot Fishery. - 5.
-Completion of weekly returns including information on the dates and times of hauling, location of strings, number of strings hauled, number of pots hauled, and the number of wrasse retained on board per day.
+Number of pots actively being used in the Live Wrasse Pot Fishery.